-When determining this application, Clauses 4.2.4, 4.3.1, and 6.8 of the DPS2 apply:
+When determining this application, Clauses 4.2.3, 4.2.4, 4.3.1, and 6.8 of the DPS2 apply:

-4.2.4 Subject to clause 4.2.5, the Residential Design Code density applicable to land within the Scheme Area shall be determined by reference to the legend shown on the Residential Density Codes maps which form part of this Scheme.
+- 4.2.3 Unless otherwise provided for in the Scheme the development of land for any of the Residential purposes dealt with by the Residential Design Codes shall conform to the provisions of those Codes. - 4.2.4 Subject to clause 4.2.5, the Residential Design Code density applicable to land within the Scheme Area shall be determined by reference to the legend shown on the Residential Density Codes maps which form part of this Scheme.